 Croatia is well set up for solo travel with an excellent tourism infrastructure.
-It’s also safe – including for women traveling on their own – with low crime rates.
+It’s also safe – including for women travelling on their own – with low crime rates.
 Getting around the country is easy, plus there’s a lot to see and do, from vineyards to old towns, an island-dotted coastline and a knitted interior of wild rivers and lakes for adrenaline-fuelled activities.
-Wherever you go, an embedded cafe culture exists, meaning it’s easy to relax with a book or make conversation with other travelers and locals.
+Wherever you go, an embedded cafe culture exists, meaning it’s easy to relax with a book or make conversation with other travellers and locals.

 Best places to visit in Croatia

-With coastal towns scattered along the shores, islands on one side and national parks on the other, there’s a lot to see and do on a solo trip to Croatia.
+With coastal towns scattered along the shores, islands on one side and national parks on the other, there’s a lot to see and do on a solo holiday to Croatia.
 Two of the highlights are Dubrvonik with its walled city studded with restaurants and cafes, and the flurry of surrounding spectacular islands.
 Naturally, you’ll want to while away an afternoon kayaking to Lokrum island before hiking Dubrovnik’s Mount Srd and catching sunset from one of the city’s waterside bars.

 Further along the coast, there are rolling wineries and little towns, like Ston and Mali Ston, serving up delicious oysters, and the isthmus Pelješac peninsula.
 Head to Mrežnica for cascading waterfalls and secluded forests, Plitvice Lakes National Park for more watery adventures, and Split and Zagreb for the food and thriving markets.

-What is accommodation like for solo travelers in Croatia?
+What is accommodation like for solo travellers in Croatia?
 Well, there are beautiful lakeside resorts, luxury coastal stays and decadent design hotels, often at more affordable prices than the rest of Europe, even in high summer.

-Unfortunately, there’s no getting around the single supplement that often hits solo travelers hardest.
+Unfortunately, there’s no getting around the single supplement that often hits solo travellers hardest.
 You can opt to share a room on a group solo trip to Croatia with Flash Pack, which means setting you up in the same smart stays but splitting the cost.
 Still want your own private room?
 That’s no problem, either.